iris0614/CryptoPulse/README.md

 3.  **Run the application:**

-    Launch the application using R or RStudio by running the app with:
+    Launch the application using R or RStudio.

-    ``` r
-    shiny::runApp()
-    ```

-    This will typically launch the application in your default web browser at `http://127.0.0.1:8050`.
+    Open the application file (app.R) and then click the 'Run App' button at the top right-hand side of RStudio.
+This will typically launch the application in your default web browser at http://127.0.0.1:6218/.

 ## Contribute